muzzley/muzzley-alljoyn-integration-demo/README.md

 ### AllJoyn Notification Demo

-This demo builds on top of the AllJoyn Notication UI demo developed by the AllJoyn team.
+This demo builds on top of the AllJoyn Notication UI demo.
 The base demo can be downloaded at the [AllJoyn SDK Downloads Page](https://www.alljoyn.org/docs-and-downloads) and is included in the `AllJoyn Notification Service Framework SDK - 1.0.1` zip.

-The app is capable of acting as an AllJoyn Notification producer and consumer at the same time.
+The app is capable of acting as a notification producer and consumer at the same time.
 That is, you can emit notifications and receive them in the same Android device.

-We have changed the original AllJoyn screen to add a button (the Muzzley logo on the top right) that takes the user back to the "Muzzley Notification Gateway" view.
+We have changed the original screen to add a button (the Muzzley logo on the top right) that takes the user back to the "Muzzley Notification Gateway" view.

 ![](https://raw.github.com/muzzley/muzzley-alljoyn-integration-demo/master/docs/imgs/AllJoynNotificationUI.png)